Minimal acceleration for the multi-dimensional isentropic Euler equations: Dissipative Solutions

 We can then argue as in \cite{CavallettiSedjroWestdickenberg2019} to finish the proof of Proposition~\ref{P:EXISTENCE}. \end{proof}

 \begin{remark} In \cite{CavallettiSedjroWestdickenberg2019} a different time interpolation was used: The velocity was updated to the value $W_\tau$ at the beginning of the timestep, then transported constantly.
 As a consequence, the total energy could jump upward first, before decreasing continuously to its value at the end of the timestep.
 Here we use the piecewise linear interpolation \eqref{E:INTR2} instead, which gives us the energy inequality \eqref{E:STEPBD}.
 The necessary changes in the derivation of the momentum equation have been outlined in Step~2 above.
 The proof of Lipschitz continuity of the momentum $t \mapsto \BM_t$ in Lemma~6.2 in \cite{CavallettiSedjroWestdickenberg2019} must also be adapted, taking into account the error estimate \eqref{E:SHIFT}.
-Note that \eqref{E:SHIFT} is already uniform in the $\BL(\R^d)$-norm of the test function $\zeta$, so the error is small in the bounded Lipschitz norm.
+Note that \eqref{E:SHIFT} is already uniform in the $\BL(\R^d)$-norm of the test function.
+Indeed, since the constant $C$ on the right-hand side of \eqref{E:SHIFT} only depends on the $\sup$-norm of $\nabla\zeta$, one can take the supremum over all $\zeta \in \BL_1(\R^d)$ to conclude that the error is small in the bounded Lipschitz norm.
 We omit the details.
-Different from \cite{CavallettiSedjroWestdickenberg2019}, we use a sum in the definition of the $\BL(\R^d)$-norm \eqref{E:BKNORM}, not a $\max$.
+Different from \cite{CavallettiSedjroWestdickenberg2019}, here we use a sum in the definition of the $\BL(\R^d)$-norm \eqref{E:BKNORM}, not a $\max$.
 Both forms are equivalent.
 Moreover, we do not assume that the initial total momentum vanishes. \end{remark}